A NEW ARTISTIC EXPRESSION

 Notably, The Flower of Life symbolizes our formation, reminding us of our connection to all that exists, and it supports that everything is built by the same blueprint.
 Method painting is particularly associated with renowned painters such as Yayoi Kusama, and lesser known painters such as myself.

-Living in and traveling throughout the world has prompted me, as an artist, to ask the same question again and again, "What is this battle?"
+Living in and traveling throughout the world has prompted me, as an artist, to ask the same question again and again, "What is the battle of the soul?"
 This collection is all about feelings of taboo vs normality, good vs evil, weakness vs power, and what we all interpret as sin vs virtue.

 In the summer of 2011, the entire 14 piece collection made its debut in Bulgaria's city of Sofia.
 The remaining ten original paintings were then moved to London, where several more years would pass before debuting four new (unfinished) paintings from the same collection but under a new series called, REBIRTH.
 This exhibition was held in Shoreditch, London, UK — at London HOUSE Studio on August 26th, 2016.